-Karen Davis is an American Nurse moves to Tokyo and encounter a supernatural spirit who is vengeful and often possesses its victims.
+Karen Davis, an American Nurse, moves to Tokyo and encounters a supernatural spirit who is vengeful and often possesses its victims.
 A series of horrifying and mysterious deaths start to occur, with the spirit passing its curse onto each victim.
-Karen must now find away to break this spell, before she becomes its next victim.Written by
+Karen must now find a way to break this spell, before she becomes its next victim.Written by

 7 of 12 people found this review helpful.

 Was this review helpful to you?